Part-Time Timetables: a review

 The report highlights the key findings from this review and presents a series of recommendations aimed at improving the management of part-time timetables and better support children and families.

-Learn more about the findings and recommendations by reading the full report and the survey results.
+Learn more about the findings and recommendations by clicking on the links to read the full report and the survey results.